Ukiah Adult SchoolUkiah Unified School District

 REFUND POLICY

-Ukiah Adult School has established a fair and equitable refund policy for the refund of tuition, fees, or other charges in the event a class is cancelled or if a student decides not to enroll or does not complete the period of enrollment for which the student has been charged.
+Ukiah Adult School has established a fair and equitable refund policy for the refund of tuition, fees, or other charges in the event a class is canceled, or if a student decides not to enroll, or does not complete the period of enrollment for which the student has been charged.
 This policy uniformly applies to all nursing students.

 If Ukiah Adult School cancels a class before it begins, 100% of all tuition and fees collected in advance of the start date of the program will be refunded within 45 days.

-Students who have not visited the school facility will have an opportunity to withdraw without penalty within the first three days of class.
+Students who have not attended classes will have an opportunity to withdraw without penalty within the first three days of class.

 If a student familiar with the facility withdraws from the program before the first day of class, 100% of any tuition or fees collected will be refunded, less the nonrefundable application fee of $50.